venturecommunism/meteor-taskwarrior/README.md

 ### Requirements

+To attempt to use the task warrior integration you'll have to use commit [4cdab380c63b801870885b69c398ebc339463c71](https://github.com/venturecommunism/meteor-taskwarrior/tree/4cdab380c63b801870885b69c398ebc339463c71)

+If you want to test out the program as a stand-alone without task server integration, you can check out this version.

 You need to have your own [taskd server](http://taskwarrior.org/projects/taskwarrior/wiki/Server_setup) or an account on one.
 This has been tested on Ubuntu 12.04

 ### Install script